-The auditor reporting standards were revised to meet the above needs.
-These standards were effective from December 15, 2016.
+The auditor reporting standards are effective from December 15, 2016.

 - A new section in the auditor’s report to communicate key audit matters (KAM) —those matters that were of most significance in the audit.